cavi-au/Consent-O-Matic/README.md

 ### Permissions

 Consent-O-Matic uses the following set of permissions in the browser when installed:

 * Access to read all pages - It searches each page you visit for consent-related popups that it knows how to handle
 * Information about tab URLs - You can turn the extension on/off on a page-by-page basis by clicking the icon.
 To check if it is enabled it needs to know the address of the page you are visiting
 * Storage - Your preferences and settings are stored directly in your browser

 The extension only communicates with the net by itself in two situations:

 * When fetching and updating rule lists
 * When you report a website as not working through the extension icon menu

 ## Installation

 We highly recommend installing directly through the official extension store of your browser:

 * [Chrome](https://chrome.google.com/webstore/detail/consent-o-matic/mdjildafknihdffpkfmmpnpoiajfjnjd) (and other Chromium-based browsers)
 * [Firefox](https://addons.mozilla.org/addon/consent-o-matic/) (Desktop / Mobile)
 * [Safari](https://apps.apple.com/gb/app/consent-o-matic/id1606897889) (MacOS / iOS / iPadOS / visionOS)
 * [Edge](https://microsoftedge.microsoft.com/addons/detail/eflcfflijdiekjkegjghbchoncjhfkda) (Windows / MacOS)

 Installing through the official channels will automatically keep you up-to-date with new versions when they are released.

 ### Installing from Archived Release

 As an alternative to extension stores you can manually download and extract one of the published versions from the [Releases](https://github.com/cavi-au/Consent-O-Matic/releases) page on Github.

-<br/>If you do that you have to use the developer feature of the browser to [Load Unpacked](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked) (Chrome) or [Load Temporary Addon](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#installing) (Firefox) and point it at the manifest.json in the unpacked zip-directory.
+If you do that you have to use the developer feature of the browser to [Load Unpacked](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked) (Chrome) or [Load Temporary Addon](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#installing) (Firefox) and point it at the manifest.json in the unpacked zip-directory.

 ### Building from Source

 Lastly, if you intend to review or make changes to the code, you can build and install directly from the source code:

 ```
 git clone https://github.com/cavi-au/Consent-O-Matic.git
 cd Consent-O-Matic
 npm install
 ```

 and then run one of ```npm run build-firefox``` or ```npm run build-chromium``` or ```npm run build-safari```

 For Firefox or Chromium you can now proceed as above for installing release archives but point the browser at the `build` folder or a folder where you extracted the zip from build/dist/.
 Safari requires loading the XCode project to further build an app.